besshagan/besshagan/README.md

 ### 🎓 I am CS undergrad interested in data science, AI, and computing research.
 ### 🧠 I recently completed courses in machine learning using Python and data analytics using R.
-### 🐍 Last summer I was accepted into the DREU program at UIUC conducting research for the INVITE Institute!
+### 🐍 In 2024, I was accepted into the DREU program, so I spent the summer at UIUC conducting research for the INVITE Institute!
 ### 🐼 Read my first academic technical report on persistence in computing education [here](https://besshagan.github.io/files/finalreport.pdf)!

 :mailbox_with_mail: How to contact me: haganb@southwestern.edu